Other Cartography Inconsistencies

 Besides the obviously native inhabitants of Rigel VII, many denizens of the Rigel system appear to be human.
 We can see the native population commonly referred to as Rigelians as late as in Enterprise's fourth season (ENT: "Affliction", "Demons", "Terra Prime").

 The first question is how a planet so far away from Earth can be a destination of Enterprise NX-01 as soon as in 2151, while the ship's farthest distance from Earth is firmly established as being just 150 light years in ENT: "Horizon".
+As a matter of fact, in "Broken Bow" Rigel is said to be "15ly from our present position".
 By any means this Rigel can't be the same as the real star of the same name.
-In addition to the problem of the distance that ENT inherited from TOS, it is still very ignorant writing that neither Archer nor Hoshi are familiar with the Arabian name Rigel but that it comes from a Klingon database in "Broken Bow"!
+In addition to the problem of the distance that ENT inherited from TOS, it is very ignorant writing that neither Archer nor Hoshi are familiar with the Arabian name Rigel but that it comes from a Klingon flight plan in "Broken Bow"!
 There is another actual star with a similar name, Rigil Kentaurus, more commonly known as Alpha Centauri.
 But Alpha Centauri, only 4 light years from the Sol system, is already a human colony by the time of "Broken Bow" and must be ruled out as well.

 Rigel X as in ENT: "Broken Bow" should be in the same star system as the various Rigel planets in TOS and the other series in order to avoid even further confusion.
 It would make a lot of sense if the TOS Rigel were much closer to Earth than the real star.
 The Rigelians may have been technologically superior to humans in 2151, at least they already maintained a busy interstellar trade outpost on Rigel X. While their home may be on Rigel V, they may have admitted human settlers and miners to some of the less developed planets of their system, in particular Rigel II and Rigel XII.
 Hence the perhaps wrong impression of a human domination of Rigel in the 23rd century.